ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Health/Resting.md

 -

 ### Long Rest

-A long rest takes approximately a [[../../Gameplay/Timekeeping/Timekeeping#Quarter Days|quarter day]] and can take place during adventuring.
+A long rest takes approximately a [[Timekeeping#Quarter Days|quarter day]] and can take place during adventuring.

-You can take a long rest only once per [[../../Gameplay/Timekeeping/Timekeeping|day]].
+You can take a long rest only once per [[Timekeeping|day]].
 If you are in a protected environment, you can instead take a long rest that lasts for 2 quarter days.
 This vastly increases the benefits of your rest.

 If a long rest is interrupted, you do not gain its benefits.

-A long rest is considered a [[../../Gameplay/Timekeeping/Timekeeping#Scene|scene]] of its own.
+A long rest is considered a [[Timekeeping#Scene|scene]] of its own.

 ###### Natural Healing
 -

 ### Relaxed Rest

-A relaxed rest is taken during downtime and counts a one [[../../Gameplay/Timekeeping/Timekeeping#Downtime Activities|downtime activity]] that can only be combined with other non-strenuous downtime activities.
+A relaxed rest is taken during downtime and counts a one [[Timekeeping#Downtime Activities|downtime activity]] that can only be combined with other non-strenuous downtime activities.

 If a relaxed rest is interrupted, you gain the benefits of an extended [[#Long Rest|long rest]] instead.